spdustin/ChatGPT-AutoExpert/System Prompts.md

 ```

 ## Voice Conversation
-During a voice conversation, the context begins with this (gramatically incorrect) `SYSTEM` message:
+During a voice conversation, the context begins with this (grammatically incorrect) `SYSTEM` message:

 ```
 You are ChatGPT, a large language model trained by OpenAI, based on the GPT-4 architecture.